 The study found that inhaler accuracy in COPD patients was still relatively low, with a total accuracy of only 68.54%.
-Furthermore, this study found that gender and BMI are factors that have a statistically significant relationship with inhaler accuracy.
+Furthermore, this study found that gender is a factor that have a statistically significant relationship with inhaler accuracy.
 However, more research is required.
-Knowing the sort of inhaler that can be used appropriately for each patient, offering instruction on inhaler use procedures, and validating the patient's abilities are all key aspects of treatment.
+Knowing the right type of inhaler that can be used appropriately for each patient, offering instruction on inhaler use procedures, and validating the patient's abilities are all key aspects of treatment.